Human rights: the Netherlands and Ukraine

-It is expected that projects will start after the 1st of April, 2020.
+It is expected that projects will start after May 1, 2022.

 The project proposal should be submitted in a standard concept note form, in MS Word format.
 Each question must be answered in strict accordance with the required maximum of words.
 The font size cannot be smaller than Verdana 9.
 Any concept note not meeting these basic technical requirements will be disqualified without appraisal.

-The concept note form can be downloaded from: http://bit.ly/HRF2020UA
+The concept note form can be downloaded from here: https://bit.ly/3D7sXk4

 Concept notes should meet the following criteria:

-- Focus on one or more of the above-mentioned priority areas;
+- Focus on one of the above-mentioned priority areas;

 - Lead to specific, measurable and meaningful results;